grabbels/jsconfetti/README.md

 - Encrypt URL-settings into a shorter code

 ## Changelog
+*V0.1.5*
+- Added particle animations on generate, such wow

 *V0.1.4*
 - Color picker now escapes container instead of disappearing into container bounds
 - Particle shape now also resets when using the reset button